38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-This is one of the most delicious desserts amongst Turkish traditional food options.
+This is one of the most delicious desserts among Turkish traditional food options.
 Kayısı Tatlısı is basically dried apricots that are stuffed with walnuts.
-This dessert is an healthy option, and great for serving at parties, enjoying among family and friends, or just indulging in all by yourself.
+This dessert is a healthy option and great for serving at parties, enjoying among family and friends, or just indulging in all by yourself.
 This Turkish food will be hard to miss on your vacation.

 30. Mercimek Köftesi: Delicious Koftas